bestia-dev/backup_for_zeljko/README.md

 Hashtags: #tutorial #iced #rust #gui
 My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

+## Storage

+My friend needs to store about 1,5TB of files, mostly photos.
+He has 2 laptops with little storage on the internal SSD.
+We could never use the internal storage to store all of his files.
+We can use the internal SSD just for "temporary working copies" of some of the files.
+Eventually we must store the files to a persistent storage.

+2TB should be enough to store all his files.
+He bought a 2TB super tiny and extremely fast Samsung T7 Shield external SSD.
+This will be the main persistent storage of his "original files".
+He has also a 2TB old external HDD as the backup drive.

+## Original location

+To avoid any confusion, files and folder must have one and only one "original location".
+If anything happens, we know where to find our "original files".
+The fast external SSD is great for that.
+This will be the persistent storage of all his "original files".

+For some projects it is best to work directly with the "original files".
+For example when renaming photos and folders.

+## Temporary working copy

+When working on a project with many small files, first copy the "original files" from the external SSD into the internal "temporary working copy" folder.

+Work for some time on that files.

+When a part of the project is finished, copy the files to their "original location".
+That can be done manually with great control.
+Do this often and with confidence.
+The "original" will survive, all the rest is just temporary.

+When the project is finished and all the files are copied into "original location" you do not needed the "temporary working files" any more.
+Delete these files from the "temporary working copy" to avoid any confusion later.
+The location of the "originals files" must be always in the same place: the external SSD.

 ## Backup

-My friend has a laptop with 1TB space for his data.
-Then a super tiny and extremely fast Samsung T7 Shield 2TB external SSD as primary backup.
-And then a big old 2TB external HDD as secondary backup.
-It is so big that it has it's own power.

-The difference in storage size makes the backup tricky.
-Not impossible, but a notch more complicated that he would like.

-I was thinking of using `robocopy` for the backup, but as always it lacks a feature that I would like to have.
-When the files are deleted on the `original` disk I want to save these files on the backup disk for possible recovery later.
-Robocopy just delete them.
-I know there exists the windows recycle bin, but I don't want to use that.

-First the program will check what disks are connected.
-The names of the folders are fixed so I can recognize them easily.
-There are 3 different backups:

-1. from the laptop d:\original1 to e:\backup1_of_original1
-2. from the laptop d:\original1 to f:\backup2_of_original1
-3. from the primary backup e:\original2 to f:\backup_of_original2

-The files that should be deleted will be moved into a folder named `deleted_on_backup_datetime`.
-This can be reviewed and finally manually delete when not needed any more.
+In the computer world anything can stop working in a second without any warning signs.
+I witnessed people loosing all their files because a hard disk died.
+I saw them cry.

+We must always have a backup of the files.
+It is tedious and it looks superfluous until the disaster strikes.

-I will use `robocopy` to list the files to be deleted.
-Then I will parse the output and move these files.
+I will use `robocopy` to make the backup or mirror from the external SSD to the old external HDD.

-Then I will use `robocopy` to make a "mirror backup".
-Sounds easy.
+Never change manually the files on the backup HDD.
+Only use the robocopy command.

 ## GUI for windows

 My friend is not a computer guy, so I decided that a CLI program in a terminal is not for him.
 He is comfortable to use GUI programs in Windows.

 I will use the crate `iced` to create a simple GUI program for Windows.
 It is "retained mode GUI".

+First the program will check what disks are connected.
+The names of the folders are fixed so I can recognize them easily.
+The letters of the external disks can get mounted differently, therefore there is an exploration phase.

+1. x:\original_1
+2. y:\backup_of_original_1

+I will use `robocopy` to make a "mirror backup".
+Sounds easy.

 ## Cross compile to windows